Chincoteague, Virginia: Chincoteague ponies

 Legend has it that the feral ponies on Assateague are descendants of survivors of a Spanish galleon that sank on its way to Spain during a storm in 1750 off the east coast, but the likelihood is that they are actually descended from domesticated stock, brought to the island by Eastern Shore farmers in the 17th century to avoid fencing requirements and taxation.

 In the Pony Penning, which has been held annually since 1925, horses swim across the shallow water between the islands.
 At "slack tide" on the Wednesday before the last Thursday of every July, Chincoteague's "Saltwater Cowboys" herd the wild Chincoteague ponies from Assateague Island, across the Assateague Channel, to neighboring Chincoteague Island.
 If any animal is too small or weak to make the swim, it is placed on a barge and ferried over.
 All the horses are herded into large pens after running through the middle of town and down Main Street.
 Pony Penning takes place on the last consecutive Wednesday and Thursday in July.
 The actual swim occurs on Wednesday, the Chincoteague Volunteer Fire Company auctions that year's foals on Thursday, and on Friday the remaining ponies swim back to Assateague.

 Tourism

 The town features numerous small hotels, bed and breakfasts, and campgrounds that serve visitors to the region, such as those patronizing the beaches.
 The island also features many restaurants, miniature golf courses and ice cream parlors, including Island Creamery.
 The island contains two museums: Beebe Ranch, and the Museum of Chincoteague Island.
-With the designation of the nearby Wallops Island Flight Facility as the launch site for the Antares rocket and Cygnus cargo module used to resupply the International Space Station, there are large influxes of tourists whenever an Antares launch occurs.
+With the designation of the nearby Wallops Flight Facility as the launch site for the Antares rocket and Cygnus cargo module used to resupply the International Space Station, there are large influxes of tourists whenever an Antares launch occurs.